These 19 Bucket-List Worthy State Parks That Rival Any Of The Country’s National Parks

 Pristine and postcard-perfect, Hunting Island State Park is a gem hiding in South Carolina.
 The state's most-visited state park features five miles of beaches, including a gorgeous boneyard beach with sun-bleached downed trees.
 It also includes a campground, nature trails, a nature center, and a circa 1875 lighthouse that's open for tours.
 And while hundreds of thousands of visitors flock to the park each year, since there is an entire island to explore, Hunting Island State Park rarely feels crowded.

 North Carolina is home to 41 state parks, but most agree that Chimney Rock State Park stands out as the best.
 Because while a number of states in America have natural wonders they've dubbed "chimney rock" (Nebraska, Minnesota, and Kentucky, to name only a few), the 315-foot naturally occurring chimney rock at Chimney Rock State Park is wholly unique, offering intrepid explorers epic, 360-degree views.
 (The best part?
 Elevator access makes this scenic vista accessible for all!)
 Headlining rock aside, the Chimney Rock is home to some can't-miss trails that lead to equally extraordinary views, one of which leads to the most iconic waterfall in the state.
+This is among the best US state parks worth visiting.

 Tennessee is a state that's rife with waterfalls, from the cascades that stud the Mississippi to the cavernous expanse of the Great Smoky Mountains.
 The entire state is known for its natural beauty, of course, but it’s these incredible natural water features that really make their mark.
 Fall Creek Falls State Park is the most-visited state park in the state, and for good reason: it’s the home of the tallest waterfall in the state of Tennessee, the eponymous Fall Creek Falls.
 At a commanding 256 feet tall, Fall Creek Falls is not only the highest waterfall in the park, but also the eastern United States.
 It's a dazzling vision sure to delight even the hardest-to-please adventurer seekers.

 In terms of state parks, Cumberland Falls State Resort Park reigns supreme.
 It's 1,657 acres of pure Bluegrass beauty, offering visitors an extraordinary park experience.
 The hiking here is unrivaled; In total, there are 12 hiking trails throughout the park, and they'll take you past some truly remarkable rock formations, historic bridges, and other impressive natural features, including, of course, the eponymous falls.
 Cumberland Falls -- Kentucky's "Niagara of the South" -- is a majestic 68-foot waterfall on the Cumberland River.
-And Not only is Cumberland Falls an awe-inspiring force; it's also the site of a rare natural phenomenon.
+Not only is Cumberland Falls an awe-inspiring force; it's also the site of a rare natural phenomenon.
 Known as a "moonbow," Cumberland Falls is one of the few places on the planet that regularly produces this prismatic phenomenon, created when light is refracted in the waterfall's spraying water droplets.
 This stunning spectacle happens regularly, too, and it's definitely worth timing your visit to coincide with it.

 Ohio is home to a truly beautiful national park, but that's not the only extraordinary park up the Buckeye State's sleeve.
 In southeastern Ohio's Appalachia, Hocking Hills State Park boasts some of the most sublime scenery and bucket-list-worthy outdoor recreation in the region.
 The hiking here is second to none; the trails within this 2,356-acre Ohio State Park feature incredible natural wonders like waterfalls, caves, cliffs, and rock formations.
 Between Old Man's Cave, Ash Cave, Devil’s Bathtub, and Cedar Falls, you could literally spend days exploring dozens of caves and waterfalls in Hocking Hills, and that's an outdoor adventure we'd happily embark upon.

 Watkins Glen State Park is the most popular state park in the Finger Lakes region, and for good reason.
 The park's iconic Rainbow Bridge and Falls are absolutely breathtaking - so beautiful, in fact, they don't look real.
-The hikes in this state park are equally enchanting; the trails winding through verdant green forests that feature stone staircases, secret caves, and trickling waterfalls.
+The hikes in this state park are equally enchanting; the trails wind through verdant green forests that feature stone staircases, secret caves, and trickling waterfalls.
 Watkins Glen State Park is the closest you'll come to experiencing Tolkien's Middle Earth... and it's an absolutely sublime experience.

 Acadia National Park often steals the spotlight in the Pine Tree State, but Baxter State Park easily keeps pace with this national park.
 Baxter State Park in Millinocket offers 2,000 beautiful acres of land on which to explore, unwind, and let go.
 It also offers a chance for adventure-seekers to challenge themselves on some of the state's hardest trails.
 Governor Percival P. Baxter gifted the park to the state of Maine in 1931; his only stipulation was that it remain "forever wild."
 Today, if you visit, you'll see that the mandate has been taken seriously, as this is one of the most wild-feeling spots in all of New England.